-In the past 10 days, our world has moved at lightening pace.
+Since mid-March 2020, our world has moved at lightening pace.
 It seems that there is a moving target that changes on an hourly basis.
 “Prepare a few at-home enrichment activities” to “Plan 3 weeks of nontraditional instruction.” to “ALL SCHOOL IS MOVING ONLINE”.
+Distance learning – here we come!
 Whoa.
 We, as educators, have emotional, mental, and physical whiplash as we consider how to care for and keep safe our own families and our students.

 Taking a Breath

 We must take a breath.
-We must take moments to disconnect from the world and technology.
-We must find small moments of joy.
+Take a moment to disconnect from the world and technology.
+Find small moments of joy.
 My small moments of joy this week?
 I worked in front of a window this week and a turkey walked by (really!!).
 A friend and I walked 6-8 feet apart at the park yesterday and a beautiful dogwood tree was blooming.
 Small joys remind us of the importance of slowing down, breathing, and showing gratitude for the world around us.

 As we become full-time online teachers (yikes!), I have experienced a lot of feelings.
 Some of them I can name and some of them are just there.
-10 days in and I’ve had some really solid days and some days where I’ve never left my bed and worked from under the sheets.
-In this quick amount of time, I’ve learned that I need to develop my own rhythms and routines.
+I’ve had some really solid days and some days where I’ve never left my bed and worked from under the sheets.
+In this short amount of time, I’ve learned that I need to develop my own rhythms and routines.
 A strict, colored-code schedule feels too repressive and depressing, but rhythms seem just right.
 So what’s working for me?

 - Working in front of a window or door helps keep me ground and connected to the world, even if I’m not in it.
 Plus, the light helps boost my mood.